childrentime/liquid-glass/LIQUID_GLASS_EFFECT_EN.md

-# Liquid Glass Effect: The Secret Behind Magical Pixel Displacement
+# Decoding Apple's Latest Liquid Glass Effect: How to Recreate iOS Design System's Visual Magic with Code

-I've been diving into liquid glass effects lately, and it turns out the whole thing is really about making background text shift around!
+Apple has introduced a stunning Liquid Glass effect in their latest design system, bringing a magical visual quality that makes interface elements feel like real glass.
+I've been diving into recreating this effect, and it turns out the core principle is really about making background text shift in precise ways!
 Sounds simple enough—just use `backdropFilter`, right?
-But here's the catch: how do you make the filter's displacement look like actual glass distortion?
+But here's the catch: how do you make the filter's displacement look like actual glass distortion that matches Apple's high standards?

 ## Core Concept: Giving Pixels Moving Instructions